Elyukan/PapernestTechnicalTest/README.md

 ## Installation

 ### 1 - Poetry
 I'm using Poetry which is a python package manager (like NPM).
-You can install it with your favorite package manager such as apt or directly on their website. https://python-poetry.org/
+You can install it with your favorite package manager (like apt) or directly from their website. https://python-poetry.org/

 If you struggle to install / use it, go to the next section.